trufae/aiblog/src/think-tag.md

 Example Usage:

-> <think>Consider an alternative scenario where variable X changes.
+> &lt;think&gt;Consider an alternative scenario where variable X changes.
 How would the outcome differ?
-Analyze both cases.</think>
+Analyze both cases.&lt;/think&gt;

 3. Self-Reflection and Verification

 Before finalizing an answer, prompting the model to verify its reasoning reduces errors and improves reliability.

-> <think>Before providing the final answer, check if all assumptions are valid and if there are any logical inconsistencies.</think>
+> &lt;think&gt;Before providing the final answer, check if all assumptions are valid and if there are any logical inconsistencies.&lt;/think&gt;

 4. Weighing Pros and Cons

 For decision-making tasks, asking the model to evaluate advantages and disadvantages enhances balanced outputs.

-> <think>List the pros and cons of both options before making a recommendation.</think>
+> &lt;think&gt;List the pros and cons of both options before making a recommendation.&lt;/think&gt;

 5. Decomposing Complex Queries

 When dealing with intricate questions, breaking them into smaller components can make the response clearer.

-> <think>Identify the key components of the question and address each separately before synthesizing a final response.</think>
+> &lt;think&gt;Identify the key components of the question and address each separately before synthesizing a final response.&lt;/think&gt;

 6. Logical Deduction and Inference

 Encouraging the model to infer conclusions based on given data improves analytical responses.

-> <think>Infer the most probable outcome based on the evidence provided.</think>
+> &lt;think&gt;Infer the most probable outcome based on the evidence provided.&lt;/think&gt;

 7. Fact-Checking and Consistency Verification

 To avoid hallucinations, instructing the model to fact-check improves response credibility.

-> <think>Verify all factual claims before answering.
-Ensure consistency with known information.</think>
+> &lt;think&gt;Verify all factual claims before answering.
+Ensure consistency with known information.&lt;/think&gt;

 8. Creative and Generative Thinking

 For brainstorming tasks, stimulating creativity can lead to richer ideas.

-> <think>Generate at least three unique solutions to this problem, considering different perspectives.</think>
+> &lt;think&gt;Generate at least three unique solutions to this problem, considering different perspectives.&lt;/think&gt;

 ## When to Use Each Technique